mkucukdemir/mininet-topology/README.md

 ## Inter Autonomous System Routing
 To exercise both OSPF, iBGP and eBGP in Mininet the following topology will be implemented.
+Topology elements:
+* 6 AS Border Routers, running BGP route
+* 8 Area Border Routers, runing OSPF (in their areas)
+* 8 Switches, will be connected to some hosts
 ![](https://s18.postimg.org/5j9zf7d61/inter_ASNetwork.png)